Lilla Hellesen: Biography

 Her work was part of the painting event in the art competition at the 1948 Summer Olympics.
 Her work is represented at the National Museum of Art, Architecture and Design in Oslo, the British Museum, the Bibliothèque nationale de France and the National Gallery of Denmark in Copenhagen.

+She was a board member of Norske Grafikeres Forening.

+She was married to teacher and writer Trygve Vrenne.